tarwn/lessthandot-hugo/blogs/content/posts/2008-07-28-my-path-to-the-dark-side-part-4-the-repo.md

 }
 ```

-Looking at all those methods, there is really only one (GetByFamily) that we won&#8217;t need for any repository that we create.
+Looking at all those methods, there is really only one (GetByFamily) that we won't need for any repository that we create.
 So we can put all the other methods into a BaseRepository class.
 We will need use generics so we can return all the different types however.
 But first, we need to get a session, so we can add a class for that.

 ```csharp
 using System;